Choosing a Pediatrician: What to Look For at Each Stage

 Starting Before Birth: Why the Search Begins in Pregnancy

-Many families start looking for a pediatrician during the third trimester β€” and that timing is intentional.
-Most practices that accept newborns encourage a prenatal "meet and greet" visit, usually a short conversation with the provider (or a nurse practitioner or physician assistant in the practice) before the baby arrives.
+Many families start looking for a pediatrician during the third trimester, and that timing is intentional.
+Most practices that accept newborns encourage a prenatal "meet and greet" visit — a short conversation with the provider (or a nurse practitioner or physician assistant in the practice) before the baby arrives.
 This gives you a chance to ask questions before you're sleep-deprived and adjusting to a new baby.

 A few things to find out during that early conversation:

 • How does the practice handle after-hours calls?
 Some practices staff a nurse advice line around the clock.
 Others route after-hours calls to an on-call physician.
-Knowing what to expect matters a lot when it's 2 a.m. and you're unsure whether a fever warrants a call.
+Knowing what to expect matters when it's 2 a.m. and you're unsure whether a fever warrants a call.

 • What hospital are providers affiliated with?
-If your newborn needs to be admitted, your pediatrician's hospital affiliation β€” or lack of one β€” determines whether they'll be the one treating your child there or handing care off to a hospitalist.
+If your newborn needs to be admitted, your pediatrician's hospital affiliation, or lack of one, determines whether they'll be treating your child there or handing care off to a hospitalist.

 • How quickly can you get a sick-visit appointment?
 A practice that books out two weeks for sick visits isn't set up for the pace of pediatric care.
-Ask specifically about same-day or next-day sick-visit availability.
+Ask specifically about same-day or next-day availability.

 Infancy and the Toddler Years: Well-Visits, Vaccines, and Growth Tracking

-The first two years of a child's life involve more scheduled visits than any other period.
-The American Academy of Pediatrics (AAP) recommends well-child visits at 2, 4, 6, 9, 12, 15, 18, and 24 months β€” each one serving as a checkpoint for growth, development, and vaccines.
+The first two years involve more scheduled visits than any other period.
+The American Academy of Pediatrics (AAP) recommends well-child visits at 2, 4, 6, 9, 12, 15, 18, and 24 months, each one a checkpoint for growth, development, and vaccines.

 Vaccine schedules are a common source of questions for new parents.
 The CDC's recommended childhood immunization schedule is updated annually and is the reference most pediatric practices follow.
-If you have questions about the schedule β€” timing, spacing, combination vaccines β€” a pediatrician should be willing to walk through the reasoning with you, not dismiss the conversation.
+If you have questions about timing, spacing, or combination vaccines, your pediatrician should walk through the reasoning with you, not dismiss the conversation.

-In this stage, you're also watching for how the provider handles developmental screening β€” tools like the M-CHAT for autism and the Ages & Stages Questionnaires for broader milestones are standard parts of well-child visits.
+At this stage, also pay attention to how the provider handles developmental screening.
+Tools like the M-CHAT for autism and the Ages & Stages Questionnaires for broader milestones are standard parts of well-child visits.
 Ask your pediatrician how they screen and what happens if a concern surfaces.

 School-Age Kids: A Different Set of Questions

 Once a child is in school, the visit cadence drops to once a year.
-The relationship shifts a bit β€” kids have opinions now, and a good pediatrician adapts by talking to the child directly, not just the parent.
+The relationship shifts a bit — kids have opinions now, and a good pediatrician adapts by talking to the child directly, not just to you.

 A few things become more relevant at this stage: